 As a member of the Furman Symphony Orchestra, you will perform important works of the symphonic repertoire and discover composers from different cultures, styles, and eras from early to contemporary.
 Students work on technical and musical aspects of orchestral performance in a professional environment.
 FSO’s goal is that over your four years at Furman University you will experience playing symphonic poems, concertos, symphonies, operas, and overtures.

 The Furman Symphony Orchestra is one of the few collegiate orchestras in the country composed entirely of undergraduate students.
 Over 60 members rehearse twice a week and present four to five performances each year, including performances with Oratorio Chorus and the winners of a biennial Concerto Competition.
-Members also perform in the pit for opera and musical theatre productions of the Sarah Reese Lyric Theatre.
+Additionally, members perform in the pit for opera and musical theatre productions of the Sarah Reese Lyric Theatre.

 When: